The Shot Clock: Reflecting on the Past and Creating a Bright Future

 The shot clock in operation as Westside plays Bellevue West on 12/31/2021

-Chase Ruch, Media Outreach Editor
+Chase Ruch, Managing Editor - Web

 As I walked in, there was a familiar sense to collegiate events I had previously felt when visiting Baxter Arena.
 There was that distinct arena smell, a bass was pumping through the speakers as the competitors were warming up, and fans were filing down the rows to get their first-come-first-serve seats to witness the game.